-3.3 Battery Temperature Sensor Operation
+3.5 Battery Temperature Sensor Operation

-The plug-in Battery Temperature Sensor (BTS) is used to determine the battery's temperature.
+The plug-in Battery Temperature Sensor (BTS) is used to determine the battery temperature around the batteries.
 This information allows the multi-stage battery charger to automatically adjust the battery charge voltages for optimum charging performance and longer battery life.

-With a BTS installed, if the temperature around the BTS is below 77°F (25°C) the absorb and float charge voltage increases, and if the temperature around the BTS is higher than 77°F (25°C), the absorb and float charge voltage decreases.
+When the BTS is installed, if the temperature around the BTS is below 77°F (25°C) the absorb and float charge voltage increases, and if the temperature around the BTS is higher than 77°F (25°C), the absorb and float charge voltage decreases.
 See Figure 3-4 to determine how much the charge voltage changes (increases or decreases) depending on the temperature reading of the BTS.
-For example, the nominal absorb charge voltage for a flooded battery at 77°F (25°C) on a 24-volt model is 29.2 VDC.
-If the battery temperature is 95°F (35°C), the absorb charge voltage would decrease to 28.6 VDC (29.2 VDC - 0.6 change).
+For example, the nominal absorb charge voltage for a flooded battery at 77°F (25°C) on a 12-volt model is 14.6 VDC.
+If the battery temperature is 95°F (35°C), the absorb charge voltage would decrease to 14.3 VDC (14.6 VDC - 0.3 change).

-If the temperature sensor is NOT installed, the charge voltages will not be compensated and charges at a temperature of 77°F (25°C).
+If the temperature sensor is NOT installed, the charge voltages will not be automatically adjusted because of temperature, but will be maintained at a temperature of 77°F (25°C).
 The life of the batteries may be reduced if they are subjected to large temperature changes when the BTS is not installed.

-Info: When the BTS is connected, the battery charger uses a value of -5mV/°C/Cell from 0-50°C to change the charge voltage based on temperature.
+Info: When the BTS is connected, the battery charger uses a value of 5mV/°C/Cell from 0-50°C to change the charge voltage based on temperature.